tauri-apps/tauri/.changes/fix-formbody-order.md

 'tauri': 'patch:bug'
 ---

-The IPC will now preserve the order of JS map keys.
-This fixes issues with servers that required a specific order of FormBody contents.
+Preserve the order of JS object/map keys in IPC calls.
+This also fixes issues with the JS `http` module when calling to servers that required a specific order of `FormBody` contents.